ov-integrations/upsource_sync/README.md

 - python onevizion library (pip install onevizion)

 Features
-- creates new code reviews based for "Ready for Review" issues
+- creates new code reviews for "Ready for Review" Issues
-- updates issue status when code review is closed
+- updates Issue status when code review is closed
 - supports git feature branches (branch tracking reviews are created)
 - adds new commits to the reviews in master branch
 - assigns reviewer based on the file type